Careers360 Logo

 Promotions in the Indian Air Force with Increased AFCAT Salary

-The promotions in IAF are applicable on the basis of the timescale and experience for the first three ranks.
-For other posts, the promotions are done on the basis of selection which depends upon the frequency with which the job positions get vacant.
+• The promotions in the IAF are applicable on the basis of the timescale and experience for the first three ranks.
+For other posts, the promotions are done on the basis of selection, which depends on the frequency with which the job positions get vacant.
 Promotion after this stage becomes a bit abrupt due to the pyramidal promotional scene in the IAF.

-Once an individual serves the Flying officers for a complete 3 years, they get promoted to Flight lieutenants.
-They will have to clear a department test to be eligible for Flight lieutenants.
+• Once an individual serves the flying officers for a complete 3 years, they get promoted to Flight Lieutenant.
+They will have to clear a department test to be eligible for flight lieutenants.

-If a candidate completes 6 years of service in the Indian Airforce Force, they will be granted the rank of Squadron Leader.
+• If a candidate completes 6 years of service in the Indian Air Force, they will be granted the rank of Squadron Leader.

-In the IAF as they say "sky's the limit" and if a candidate starts their career as a Flying Officer they can rise up to the rank of the Air Marshal as well.
+In IAF, as they say, "the sky's the limit," and if a candidate starts their career as a Flying Officer, they can rise up to the rank of Air Marshal as well.
 From the following table, aspirants can check the rank structure of the commissioned officers in the Indian Air Force:

 Level